NEOZEO64/hivecom/README.md

 - It's not really my solution xD

 Especially in my implementation:
-- Bad connection to sensors through utilizing prototyping breadboards as permanent circuit
+- Bad connection to sensors because of using breadboards as permanent circuit
 - Somehow the system didn't worked really long and I was annoyed and didn't know what to do
 - DHT22 sensor inside the beehive was broken as formic acid for bee treatment destroyed it.
 Also, in beforehand it was always wet because of condensation water in the top of the hive.

 **Other experiences building the project**
-- Difficulties with high temperature-dependancy in weight
+- Difficulties with high temperature dependancy in weight
 - the beefy car battery still ran out

 # Second solution (called HiveCom)

-After my high school exam, the Honey-Pi solution didn't work properly after a short period of time, so I decided to start a completely new project.
+After my high school exam, the Honey-Pi solution didn't work properly after a short period of time, and I decided to start a completely new project.
 I didn't really knew why exactly I spent so much time/energy on it, but somehow I wanted to end this project recently and get it finally working, so now its 2024.
 I spent a lot of my free time between the study semesters (5th / 6th) of computer science & engineering on this and I am proud that it finally is done!
+It installed at the hive on April 11th, 2024!

 **The live data is publicly available here**:
 [hivecom.neozeo.de](hivecom.neozeo.de)

 In this solution, I did everything by myself:
-1. IoT device at the bee hive
+1. IoT device at the beehive
 2. Lora/Wifi Gateway device
 3. Self-designed LoRa "protocol"
 4. Self-setup docker environment on virtual server with: